coniferousdyer/Botforces/README.md

 * Contest Reminders
 * Ensuring users get only unsolved problems to solve
-* Refactoring the code and distributing it for better maintainability

 <b>NOTE:</b> I'm open to PRs, so if you would like to change, improve or add something, feel free to make a PR.
 Contributions are always welcome!